nolanworthy/react-practice/README.md

 ## Instructions

-1. Clone this repo by running `git clone https://github.com/nolanworthy/react-practice.git task-tracker`.
+1. Fork this repo and clone it to a local repo.
 2. Install dependencies by running `npm install`.
 3. Start JSON server with `npm run server`.
 4. In a seperate terminal instance, start development server with `npm run start`.